hangnguyen81/hangnguyen81/README.md

 ### Hi there 👋
-I am on the way to shapen my career as a professional software developer! 🌱
+I am on the way to shapen my career as a professional software developer! 🌱 Currently most codes I wrote are in my company's GitHub/GitLab as it is my daily work

 **IT Skills:**
 * Mobile: React Native, Expo, TypeScript